Ask a Question

 Rides are usually of slow to moderate pace to take account of the terrain however there are good canters where appropriate.
 You usually ride early and late to avoid the heat around the middle of the day.

 There are two well marked seasons : the dry season from Mid December through to April, and the green season when it rains more, which lasts from May through to November (although July and August has less rainfall in this area).
 You will normally experience sunny mornings following by some rain in the afternoons/evenings, although days without any rain are also possible.
+During the driest months (Feb-Apr) the landscape will be less lush, more open and easier for spotting wildlife and orchids.
+In the rainy season, temperatures are cooler, the landscape is greener and offers more of a jungle experience.

 Horses & Riding